 The broader ecological impacts of the implementation of this recovery strategy and action plan have been considered in its development.
-To report on the ecological impacts of implementation (under section 55 of SARA), monitoring data for other ecological components have been identified.
+In order to report on the ecological impacts of implementation (under section 55 of SARA), monitoring data for other ecological components have been identified.